-By depicting the ego in such an unbridled fashion, Donald Trump is giving you the tools you need to detect these same ego tendencies within yourself, even though they might be present within you in subtler forms—so that I can begin to free myself from them.
+By depicting ego in such an unbridled fashion, Donald Trump (I/me/mine) is giving me the tools I need to detect these same tendencies within myself—even though they may show up in subtler forms—so that I can begin to free myself from them.

-Only the ego attacks, and the only thing it can attack is another ego.
-In fact, outside of the ego’s inverted, illusory world attack doesn’t even exist.
-So if I allow myself to be duped into attacking my spiritual teacher, who is so graciously showing you what you need to see in yourself, if you respond to him with anger, hatred and blame, you have in fact elected, inaugurated and installed ego in your own Oval Office.
+Only ego attacks.
+In fact, outside of the ego’s illusory world attack doesn’t even exist.
+So if I allow myself to be duped into attacking my spiritual teacher, who is so graciously showing me what I need to see in myself, if I respond to him or his followers with anger, ridicule, hatred, or blame, I have in fact installed ego in my own Oval Office.
 I am choosing to keep alive the fallacy of separateness and ensuring that the nightmare continues.

-But if you can see through your teacher’s ingenious, theatrical ego-charade and see the divine radiant Being that he truly is, a Being who perhaps for your own benefit has been willing to cloak itself, even to itself, in order to help you awaken, and if you can begin to see that the same divine radiant Being is your own true Self, then you will have learned what this nightmare has come to show you.
-When that happens, have no doubt, the angels will rejoice.
+But if I can see through my teacher’s theatrical ego-charade to see the divine radiant Being that he truly is—a Being who has taken it upon himself to conceal his true nature even from himself in order to help me awaken—and if I can begin to see that that same divine radiance is my own true essence, then I will have learned what this nightmare has come to show me.
+The fallacy of separateness fades away, the nightmare dissolves, and the angels rejoice.

 The Global Dream

-But let’s zoom out for a moment, because this nightmare isn’t just your personal dream.
+But let’s zoom out for a moment, because this nightmare isn’t just your personal dream, nor mine.
 This is a national nightmare, a global nightmare, a collective dream.
-So let’s listen to what it is telling us about what we need in order to heal as a nation, and even as a world.
+So let’s listen to what it is telling us about what we need to understand in order to transform as a country and a world.